mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 The standard option "connectTimeout" defined the socket connection timeout. by default, these option is set to 0 (no timeout).<br>
 Since there are many servers, setting this option to a small amount of time make sense.<br>
-During the [[#connection-loop|connection loop phase]], the driver will try to connect to server sequentially until the creation of an active connection.
+During the [connection loop phase](#connection-loop), the driver will try to connect to server sequentially until the creation of an active connection.
 Set this option to a small value (like 2000ms - to be set according to your environment) will permit to reject faulty server quickly.